-Further, Council wish to encourage retention of the appealing vista provided by farmland on the approaches to the main townships of the municipality, and support the sustainability of the farming industry through the declaration of a differential rate for Farm Land.
+Council encourages retention of the appealing vista provided by farmland on the approaches to the main townships of the municipality, and support the sustainability of the farming industry through the declaration of a differential rate for Farmland.

-The characteristics of the planning scheme zoning are applicable to the determination of farm land which will be subject to the rate of farmland.
+The characteristics of the planning scheme zoning are applicable to the determination of farmland which will be subject to the rate of farmland.
 The classification of the land will be determined by the occupation of that land for its best use and have reference to the planning scheme zoning.